ejaasaari/lemur/README.md

 topk = torch.topk(scores, k_candidates, dim=1)
 cand = topk.indices

-# If the number of corpus documents is large (e.g. > 100 000), it is recommended to instead
+# If the number of corpus documents is large (e.g. > 1 000 000), it is recommended to instead
 # index the rows of lemur.W using an approximate nearest neighbor search library that supports
 # maximum inner product search.
 The index can be queried using feats.

-# 3) Rerank with MaxSim
+# 3) Rerank with MaxSim (note that this is done on CPU even if the index is built on GPU)
 cand_np = np.ascontiguousarray(cand.cpu().numpy().astype(np.int32))

 ms = MaxSim(train, train_counts)